Quick Tips: Healthy Eating on a Budget

 - Whole-grain bread is healthier than regular bread, but it usually costs more.
 If you have a bakery outlet in your community, you can buy day-old whole-grain bread there at a discount.

-- Buy fresh produce at a farmer’s market or a produce stand.
-Prices are usually—but not always—lower there than at the grocery store.
+- Check out fresh produce at a farmer’s market or a produce stand.
+Prices are sometimes lower there than at the grocery store.

 - Many fruit orchards let customers pick the fruit themselves to save money.